Alma Mahler: Relationship with Walter Gropius

 After Gustav's death, Alma did not immediately resume contact with Gropius.
-Between 1912 and 1914 she had a tumultuous affair with the artist Oskar Kokoschka, who created works inspired by his relationship with her, including his painting The Bride of the Wind.
+From 1911 to 1912, she had an affair with Paul Kammerer, a controversial Austrian biologist known for his experiments on living amphibians such as olms and midwife toads.
+She even served as his laboratory assistant for a time.
+Between 1912 and 1914 she had a tumultuous affair with the artist Oskar Kokoschka, who created works inspired by their relationship, including his painting The Bride of the Wind.
 Kokoschka's possessiveness wore on Alma, and the emotional vicissitudes of the relationship tired them both.

 With the coming of World War I, Kokoschka enlisted in the Austro-Hungarian Army.
 Alma subsequently distanced herself from Kokoschka and resumed contact with Walter Gropius, who was also serving in combat at that time.
 She and Gropius married on 18 August 1915 in Berlin during one of his military leaves.
 They had a daughter together, Manon Gropius (1916–1935), who grew up being friends with Maria Altmann.
 After Manon died of polio at the age of 18, composer Alban Berg dedicated his newly composed Violin Concerto to her, "In Memory of an Angel".

 Alma became pregnant and gave birth to a son, Martin Carl Johannes Gropius (1918–1919).
 Gropius at first believed that the child was his, but Alma's ongoing affair with Franz Werfel was common knowledge in Vienna by this time.
 Within a year, Alma and Gropius agreed to a divorce.
-In the meantime, Martin, who had been born prematurely, developed hydrocephalus and died at the age of 10 months.
+In the meantime, Martin, who had been born prematurely, developed hydrocephalus and died at 10 months.
 Alma's divorce from Gropius became final in October 1920.